herreraja/herreraja.github.io/_posts/2019-07-28-design-data-intensive-applications.md

 - Querying the latest transactions to export them to another system.
 - Checking how many users have been registered in X period of time.
-- Querying specific data for sending events to users or another service with marketing purposes like Braze.
+- Querying specific data for sending events to users or another service for marketing purposes like Braze.

 It’s quite common to find all these jobs running on Jenkins in a big instance although some sophisticated companies run the jobs only on-demand using services like AWS Batch.
 This requires to dispose an instance and query the production database which can get overloaded by connections and queries.